nafisALshams/learning-log/README.md

 Learning log is a online journal system that lets the user keep track of information about different topics.
 This is a project inspired by the book "Python Crash Course" by Eric Matthes.

+The web app will allow users to log the topics they're interested in and make journal entries as they learn about each topic.
+The Learning Log home  page will describe the site and invite users to either register or log in.
+Once they log in, a user can create new topics, add new entries and read and edit existing entries.
+This will allow the user to keep track of new information and infromation already found.